sjmyuan/sjmyuan.github.io/_drafts/scala-practice-in-project.md

 ### Use @tail-recursive annotation

-If we are wring a recursive function, add `@tail-recursive` annotation, then compiler can help us to check if it is really a tail recursive.
+If we are writing a recursive function, add `@tail-recursive` annotation, then compiler can help us to check if it is really a tail recursive function.

 # Test